Yalgie/tcf-quiz/README.md

 ```

 ###Step 3
-Insert the initialsation script into a javascript file or embed it in your html file with `<script>` tags.
+Insert the initialisation script into a javascript file or embed it in your html file with `<script>` tags.

 ```javascript
 $(document).ready(function() {